Criminal Accusations, DWI Cases and Traffic Tickets

 Driving While Intoxicated

-Beyond such initial concerns, the DWI case presents itself in a variety of ways based on the facts of each case.
+The DWI case presents itself in a variety of ways based on the facts of each case.
 The record of the accused, the circumstances surrounding the arrest and the result of the defendant's chemical test (if any) are all factors that will have an impact on the outcome of a case.